GIScience/oshdb/documentation/manual/map-reduce.md

 Map and Reduce
 ==============

 The [`MapReducer`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html) is the central object of every OSHDB query.
 It is returned by the initial OSHDB [_view_](views.md) and allows to [_filter_](filters.md) out defined subsets of the OSM history dataset.
 At that point one can transform (_map_) and aggregate (_reduce_) the respective OSM data into a final result.

-For example, a map function can calculate the length of every OSM highway, and a reduce function can sum up all of these length values.
-For many often used reduce operations, such as the summing up of many values, the counting of elements, etc. there exist specialized reducers.
+> For example, a map function can calculate the length of every OSM highway, and a reduce function can sum up all of these length values.

+For many of the most frequently used reduce operations, such as the summing up of many values or the counting of elements, there exist [specialized reducers](#specialized-reducers).

 map
 ---

 A _mapping_ transformation function can be set by calling the [`map`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#map-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableFunction-) method of any MapReducer.
 It is allowed to have an OSHDB query without a map step or one with multiple map steps, which are executed one after each other.
 Such a map function can also transform the data type of the MapReducer it operates on.

-For example, when calculating the length (which is a floating point number) of an entity snapshot, the underlying MapReducer changes from type `MapReducer<OSMEntitySnapshot>` to being a `MapReducer<Double>`.
+> For example, when calculating the length (which is a floating point number) of an entity snapshot, the underlying MapReducer changes from type `MapReducer<OSMEntitySnapshot>` to being a `MapReducer<Double>`.

 flatMap
 -------